-string constant is the entry point name of the assembly language subroutine address is the hexadecimal address at the assembly language subroutine var 1, var 2, var 3, and var 4, are the parameters of the subroutine
+string constant is the IDT name of the assembly language subroutine $% \left( 1\right) =\left( 1\right) +\left( 1\right)$ address is the hexadecimal address at the assembly language subroutine $% \left( 1\right) =\left( 1\right) +\left( 1\right) +\left($ var 1, var 2, var 3, and var 4, are the parameters of the subroutine

-String constant is the entry point name of the assembly language subroutine being called.
+String constant is the IDT name of the assembly language subroutine being called.
 The hexadecimal address is the location in memory at which the assembly language routine resides.
-A string constant must be entered to execute a CALL statement, although only the "address" is usedby Development BASIC.
-A string constant maintains transportability of the CALL statement to Configurable BASIC.
+A string constant must be entered to execute a CALL statement, although only the "address" is used by Development BASIC.
+A string constant must be entered to execute a CALL statement, although only the "address" is used by Development BASIC.
+A string constant maintains transportability of the CALL statement to configurable BASIC.

-If the parameter is passed as a value (that is, without parentheses), it will be converted into a 16-bit two's complement integer.
-If passed by address (that is, enclosing it in parentheses), no conversion takes place, and the value must be interpreted as a two word integer or three word floating point value beginning at the address passed in the register.
+If the parameter is passed as a value, it will be converted into a 16-bit two's complement integer.
+If passed by address, no conversion takes place, and the value must be interpreted as a two word integer or three word floating point value beginning at the address pased in the register.
 Reference Section 3.7.6 for detailed information on internal variable formats.

-Assembly language routines may only use Registers 4,5,6 and 7 of the POWER BASIC workspace.
+Assembly language routines may only use Registers 4,5,6, and 7 of the POWER BASIC workspace.
 Therefore all assembly language routines must supply their own workspaces (typically by executing a BLWP as the first statement of the assembly language routine), and require a RAM area to be allocated for this purpose.
 During Power-up RESET, POWER BASIC will automatically size available contiguous RAM for its own use from the top of memory (FFFE) down until a write/read sequence results in a mismatch.
 The user must either supply non-contiguous RAM for the workspace, or use the memory option of the NEW command to deallocate the required RAM after auto-sizing.
-Note that if the workspace area is allocated by the NEW command, the NEW command must be executed each time that POWER BASIC is powered up or re-initialized (via the RESET switch) and prior to the entry of a BASIC application program will result in a branch and link to the subroutine "SAMPLE" location B000 (hex) with the value of A (converted to 16 bit two's complement integer) passed in $R^4$ and the address of the variable B is passed in $R^5$ .
+Note that if the workspace area is allocated by the NEW command, the NEW command mut be executed each time that POWER BASIC is powered up on re-initialized (via the RESET switch) and prior to the entry of a BASIC application program.